coolinux71/coolinux71/README.md

-- I’m currently working on:
+- I’m currently working on: cracking/coding minecraft hacked clients
 - I’m currently learning: java,

 - Ask me about: how to be awesome